-PRECIOUS-Gold steady ahead of speech by Fed's Yellen
+PRECIOUS-Gold rebounds from 6-wk low as dollar sags ahead of Yellen speech

 rates once more this year, said OCBC analyst Barnabas Gan.

-weeks as a large sell order hit sentiment, though losses were
+a large sell order hit sentiment, though losses were limited by

-limited by political uncertainty around the world.
+political uncertainty around the world.

-"We are still keeping out eye on geopolitical tensions, gold
+"We are still keeping an eye out on geopolitical tensions,

-thrives in uncertainty – and increased uncertainty in the near
+gold thrives in uncertainty and increased uncertainty in the

-term should actually push gold prices up," said OCBC's Gan.
+near term should actually push gold prices up," said OCBC's Gan.

 Allegations of ties to Russia have cast a shadow over U.S.